 LGG Side Effects

-Note: This page contains information about the side effects of dyphylline / guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name LGG.
+Note: This document contains side effect information about dyphylline / guaifenesin.
+Some dosage forms listed on this page may not apply to the brand name LGG.

-Applies to dyphylline / guaifenesin: capsules, elixir, liquid, syrup, tablets
+Applies to dyphylline / guaifenesin: oral liquid, oral syrup, oral tablet.

 For Healthcare Professionals

 Applies to dyphylline / guaifenesin: oral capsule, oral liquid, oral syrup, oral tablet.

 Frequency not reported: Headache, CNS stimulation[Ref]

 More about LGG (dyphylline / guaifenesin)

 1. "Product Information.
 Difil G (dyphylline-guaifenesin)."
 SJ Pharmaceuticals LLC (2004):

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.